cosmos/gaia/docs/resources/service-providers.md

 ## Connection Options

-There are four main technologies to consider, connecting to the Cosmos Hub:
+There are four main technologies to consider to connect to the Cosmos Hub:

-- Full Nodes: To interact with the blockchain.
+- Full Nodes: Interact with the blockchain.
-- REST Server: This acts as a relayer for HTTP calls.
+- REST Server: Serve as a relayer for HTTP calls.
-- REST API: Define available endpoints for the REST Server.
+- REST API: Use available endpoints for the REST Server.
-- GRPC: Connect to the Cosmos Hub via gRPC.
+- GRPC: Connect to the Cosmos Hub using gRPC.

-## Running a Full-Node
+## Running a Full Node

 ### What is a Full Node?

 A Full Node is a network node that syncs up with the state of the blockchain.
 It provides blockchain data to others by using RESTful APIs, a replica of the database by exposing data with interfaces.
 A Full Node keeps in syncs with the rest of the blockchain nodes and stores the state on disk.
 If the full node does not have the queried block on disk the full node can go find the blockchain where the queried data lives.

-### Installation and configuration
+### Installation and Configuration

-We will describe the steps to run and interact with a Full Node for the Cosmos Hub.
+This section describes the steps to run and interact with a full node for the Cosmos Hub.

 First, you need to [install the software](../gaia-tutorials/installation.md).